Artist and environmental activist

 The studio has become laboratory to research and experiment with materials.
-Manda makes her own encaustics, oyster concrete, and handmade papers, while also using local small business oil paints and citrus oil thinner.
-Honey, fair trade coffees, curbside found objects, non-point source pollution from hikes and beach cleanups, cleaned bone from deceased animals, and charcoal/graphite make up the list of materials in use.
+Manda makes her own encaustics, oyster concrete, and handmade papers, while also using local small business oil paints and less-toxic/non-toxic studio supplies.
+Honey, fair trade coffees, curbside found objects, non-point source pollution from hikes and beach cleanups, cleaned bone from deceased animals, and charcoal/graphite make up a large percentage of materials in use.
 The evolution of the studio practice is ongoing, seeking to make the creation of the piece a little more earth-friendly, while trying not to compromise the integrity of the art.
 Not a perfect practice, but a journey to research and share studio experimentation and affects on the art and environment.

 Manda received a Master of Science in Arts Administration for Non-Profits from Drexel University.
 Her thesis research explored the role of art in the global climate change movement through artist and scientist interviews across the United States and Europe.
 Research included the need, barriers, artist/scientist relationship, funding, and impact of art that addresses climate change.